 It also relates to the fact that those affected by conflict commonly belong to marginal, minority groups who do not have strong representation in systems of government.
-As indicated, political power in countries of the region is effected either through multi-party democracy dogged by corruption, or through the rule of an unelected leader or élite.
+As indicated, political power in countries of the region is effected either through multiparty democracy dogged by corruption, or through the rule of an unelected leader or elite.
 In both cases certain ethnic or class-based groups dominate the political scene.
 There is often little opportunity for the concerns of minorities to be voiced or addressed.

-That said, in recent years an extensive network of child-focused non-governmental organisations, sub-national, national and regional, has emerged in South Asia.
+That said, in recent years an extensive network of child-focused non-governmental organisations, sub-national, national and international, has emerged in South Asia.
 Most of these agencies invoke the CRC as their guiding policy framework and many concern themselves with the promotion and protection of the rights of children who are socially, economically and / or politically marginalised.
-However, often for reasons of security, few child-focused aid agencies are actually present in many of the conflict-affected areas, and few have recognised expertise in this field, or are familiar with the relevant instruments of international law.
+However, often for reasons of security, few child-focused aid agencies are actually present in many of the areas affected by conflict, and few have a recognised expertise in this field, or are familiar even with the relevant instruments of international law.

-Consequently, little is known about how children in the region experience the effects of armed conflict, or what legal and practical means exist to aid and support them.
-The present survey of expert knowledge and literature has revealed a number of major information gaps.
+Consequently, little is known about how children in the region are affected by armed conflict, or what legal and practical means exist to aid and support them.
+Indeed, the present survey of expert knowledge and literature on war-affected children has revealed a number of major information gaps.
 This has serious ramifications for policy and programmatic intervention in this important field, since effective measures require a full understanding of both the overall situation with respect to armed political struggles and the specific circumstances of children caught up in these struggles.
 It is true to say that, overall, with the exception of parts of Afghanistan and Sri Lanka, the plight of war-affected and displaced children is seriously neglected in South Asia.